GFlorio/gflorio.github.io/cv.md

 them with a large nutritional database and creating useful automated reports for the research at the department.
 My contributions include:

-- Designing and building task-oriented use cases and web interfaces in .NET
+- Designing and building task-oriented use cases and web interfaces in .NET.
-- Designing a denormalized data model to better support the reporting modules
+- Designing a denormalized data model to better support the reporting modules.
-- Working with the researchers to design the data visualization in the reports
+- Working with the researchers to design the data visualization in the reports.
-- Deploying the system to IIS servers at the University
+- Deploying the system to IIS servers at the University.

 **Toolset:** C#, ASP.NET MVC, Microsoft SQL Server, Python, Ansible, Test-Driven Development (TDD), Layered Architecture

-## <i class="fa fa-plus-square fa-lg"></i> Personal Projects
+## <i class="fa fa-plus-square"></i> Personal Projects

-### OperaPlan
+#### OperaPlan

 A library for operations resource planning and optimization in Java.
 Built upon state of the art heuristics and several experimental tweaks for improving performance on real datasets.

-### Pytimeset
+#### Pytimeset

 A library for dealing with continuous time sets in Python.
 Provides efficient set arithmetics powered by Cython.

-## <i class="fa fa-graduation-cap fa-lg"></i> Education
+## <i class="fa fa-graduation-cap"></i> Education

 #### Bachelor's Degree (2013 - 2017)